 If you own your own business, you are undoubtedly aware that small-business retirement plans, like SEP and Keogh, can sometimes leave much to be desired.

 The good news is that the Solo 401(K) is making a financial comeback in a big way, and provides enterprising entrepreneurs like you with a wider variety of retirement saving options.

 Solo 401(K) Options: New and Improved

-Employees at Enron thought that they were being smart by investing much of their 401k earnings back into the company, but they were in for a shock when shares suddenly plummeted down to less than a dollar each.
-Remember, your 401k is your nest egg for the future, and should be invested carefully and wisely.
+Employees at Enron thought that they were smart by investing much of their 401k earnings back into the company, but they were in for a shock when shares suddenly plummeted down to less than a dollar each.
+Remember, your 401(k) is your nest egg for the future and should be invested carefully and wisely.

 How Much Should You Invest in Your Company?

-Value Funds and Company Stock Options are Not Necessarily the Best Choice
+Value Funds and Company Stock Options may Not Necessarily the Best Choice

 Investment choices made today can dramatically shape your financial outlook in the future.
-Be sure to educate yourself in all aspects and options of your 401k plan, and meet with your personal financial planner on a regular basis to determine the best course of investment action for you.
+Be sure to educate yourself in all aspects and options of your 401(k) plan, and meet with your financial planner regularly to determine the best course of investment action for you.